x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `PreferredInstaceMode: "random"`

-- PreferredPeriod ( *number* ): Specify the effective period of the preferred instance in seconds.
+- PreferredPeriod ( *number* ): The effective period of the preferred instance in seconds.
 The default is the value of the parameter "preferredperiod" in the coord node configuration file.
 If the "preferredperiod" is not configured, the default is 60.

     - After each "PreferredPeriod" valid period, the read request will will re-select the appropriate instance for query according to the value of "PreferredInstance".
     - The value range of this parameter is [-1, 2^31-1]; a value of -1 means no invalidation; a value of 0 means that the last selected instance is not used for this query and reselected according to parameter "Preferredinstance".